Go Green: Adopt an Endangered Animal

 - Grades: 3–5

-After enough money was raised, each classroom voted on which animal to adopt, and the Grevy’s zebra won.
+After enough money was raised, each classroom voted on which animal to adopt, and the Grevy's zebra won.
 Our school purchased a stuffed plush Grevy's zebra, which sits on display in the main hallway for everyone to see.
-The class that raised the most money chose the name for the zebra, Pablo.
-To adopt an endangered animal at your school, contact your local zoo or visit the World Wildlife Fund's site.
+The class that raised the most money chose the name for the zebra: Pablo.
+To adopt an endangered animal at your school, contact your local zoo or visit the World Wildlife Fund's website or the Smithsonian's National Zoo's website.